thingsboard/thingsboard.github.io/docs/user-guide/install/cluster-setup.md

 ### Installation

-You can install Thingsboard services using single node [installation guide](/docs/user-guide/install/linux/) Please note that you don't need to execute "Provision database schema and initial data" step only once per cluster.
+You can install ThingsBoard services using single node [installation guide](/docs/user-guide/install/linux/) Please note that you don't need to execute "Provision database schema and initial data" step only once per cluster.

 ### Configuration